-DHS began to implement My Meetings during this report period in September 2022.
+To engage youth more fully in planning for their own permanency, DHS began to implement My Meetings during the last report period in September 2022.
 My Meetings are the same Multi-Level Staffings discussed above but two of these four quarterly staffings convened within a year are intended to include the youth and two support people of their choice.
-The goal is to further engage youth in planning for their own permanency.
 Before each My Meeting begins, the regular MDT group holds a 30-minute pre-meeting without the youth, which then follows with a 60-minute discussion led by the youth and their participating support people.
 DHS reported that youth who are selected for My Meetings include youth with a case plan goal of PAPP or adoption but who do not have an identified path to permanency and youth with a removal reason of abandonment.
-Between September and December 2022, DHS reported that the MDT leads completed a total of 42 My Meetings statewide.
-Here too, as a new strategy, the department noted that it will review information from the completed meetings and assess how best to track and evaluate this new effort.
+Between September 2022 and June 2023, DHS reported that the MDT leads completed a total of 72 My Meetings statewide.
+As a new effort, DHS reported that staff who lead the department's permanency efforts for older youth are evaluating the current model used for My Meetings, troubleshooting any potential design flaws, assessing any trends and reviewing what case tracking would be helpful.